sandersn/manual/Typescript-for-Haskellbros.md

 # Advanced types that are not in Typescript

+- Pattern matching
+- Special syntax for the Maybe monad
+- Special syntax for the List monad
+- Lists at all
 - Higher-kinded types

-So don't try to wrute any monads.
+So don't try to write any monads!